-Students take five out of the eight (elective PSTS-courses (in total 25 EC).
-The elective options in the regular PSTS programme imply that all students can freely select (at least) five courses from the eight PSTS elective courses offered in the 1^{st} semester of the 2^{nd} year.
+Students take five out of the eight elective PSTS-courses (in total 25 EC).
+The elective options in the regular PSTS programme imply that all students can freely select (at least) five courses from the eight PSTS elective courses offered in the 1st semester of the 2nd year.

-Besides these, the Examination Board has already approved two alternative courses from other UT programmes (201100777 Policy Analysis in Public and Technological Domains, and 201600012 Management and Governance of Innovation and Creativity).
+Besides these, the Examination Board has already approved two alternative courses from other UT programmes:

+- 201100777 Policy Analysis in Public and Technological Domains, and - 201600012 Management and Governance of Innovation and Creativity.

-In case a student opts for other courses besides the PSTS electives, he/she has to submit a written request to the programme management.
+In case a student opts for other courses besides the PSTS electives, the student has to submit a written request to the programme management.

 In parallel, students take the obligatory MasterLab (5 EC) course which spans both the 1st and 2nd semester.
-Moreover, students continue and finalize their PSTS Skills Portfolio.
+Moreover, students continue and finalize their PSTS Skills Portfolio by the end of the 1st semester.